 A certificate is signed by the issuer with its private key.
 When the server presents this certificate to the client, the client uses the issuer's public key from the certificate in its truststore to verify the signature.
 If the signature matches, the client accepts the certificate.
-For more details, see how SSL handshake occurs in "How SSL Works" on the next page.
+For more details, see how SSL handshake occurs in How SSL Works.